2019 McLaren 600LT Spider First Drive: Top Gun

 Like the 600LT Coupe, a twin-turbocharged 3.8-liter V8 with 592 horsepower and 457 pound-feet of torque scoots the LT Spider to 60 mph in 2.8 seconds.
 Getting to 124 mph takes just an extra two-tenths of a second compared to the hardtop, and I promise, you won't notice the difference.

 The 2.3-mile AMP circuit has four satisfying straights that are perfect for a V8 that's this happy at high engine speeds.
 The 600LT's twin-turbo 3.8-liter engine makes peak torque from 5,500 to 6,500 rpm and peak horsepower at 7,500 rpm.
 And since it's a McLaren, those numbers arrive quickly and are easy to maintain over the course of a lap.
-This engine makes its money north of ...
+This engine makes its money north of 5,000 rpm, where it's a ...